Homebuilding Insights

 Unwelcome Guests…Protect Your Home from Critters!

-Once the temperatures start to drop, you need to keep an eye (and an ear!) out for little invaders.
-Nothing is more appealing to mice, bugs, or other pests than a warm house where they can make themselves at home.
-If you want to keep these “party crashers” from taking over, there are a few precautions you can take.
+Once temperatures begin to drop, you’ll want to stay alert for unwelcome guests.
+Nothing attracts mice, bugs, and other pests more than the warmth and shelter of a cozy home.
+If you want to stop these “party crashers” from settling in, here are a few important precautions to take.

 Not So Grand Openings

-Holes, cracks, or openings of any type are prime opportunities for creepy-crawlers and furry visitors to find a way indoors.
-Never assume a crack or hole is too small.
-A mouse can enter a home through a hole no bigger than a dime, while a six-inch opening can invite in something as large as a raccoon.
+Holes, cracks, and gaps of any size are prime opportunities for pests to sneak indoors.
+Never assume an opening is too small—mice can squeeze through spaces as tiny as a dime, and a gap just a few inches wide can invite in much larger critters.
 (Just ask a friend of ours who once found an opossum napping in a laundry basket!)

-Insects require even less space, slipping through tiny cracks you may not notice.
-The best time to find these openings is at night—turn off interior lights, step outside, and look for spots where light escapes.
-Planned openings such as HVAC vents and dryer vents are normal, but they should be covered with fine-gauge screens to block pests.
+Insects require even less space, slipping through cracks you may not even notice.
+One of the best ways to locate these trouble spots is at night: turn off the interior lights, step outside, and look for areas where light escapes.
+Planned openings—such as HVAC and dryer vents—should always be covered with fine-gauge screens to block pests.

 Windows and doors are common weak points.
-Seal them with caulk or expanding foam where necessary.
-Ensure all screens are free of tears and add door sweeps or weather stripping to block small gaps.
-Checking for drafts around doorways and windows can also help you locate hidden cracks.
-Not only will these fixes keep pests away, but they’ll also improve your home’s energy efficiency.
+Seal edges with caulk or expanding foam where needed.
+Make sure screens are free of tears, and add weather stripping or door sweeps to eliminate small gaps.
+Checking for drafts is also an easy way to spot hidden cracks.
+These fixes not only help keep pests outside—they can also improve energy efficiency.

 Know What You’re Up Against – Stay Alert

-Vigilance is your strongest weapon.
-Critters are persistent by nature, so you must be equally diligent.
-If you aren’t sure what pest has made its way into your home, simple glue traps can help.
-Both insects and rodents are attracted to these traps, allowing you to quickly identify the culprit.
+Vigilance is your strongest defense.
+Pests are persistent, so you must be equally diligent.
+If you aren’t sure what type of critter has entered your home, use glue traps to help identify the culprit.
+Many insects and rodents gravitate toward them, giving you helpful clues before you take action.

 Homes and Gardens

-If you’ve recently had repairs, upgrades, or renovations completed, double-check the area for unsealed gaps or holes.
-Even a new appliance installation—such as a dishwasher or washing machine—can leave behind an unexpected entry point for pests.
+After home repairs, appliance installations, or renovations, double-check the area for unsealed holes or gaps.
+Even projects like installing a dishwasher, HVAC system, or washing machine can leave behind unexpected entry points for pests.

-However, even with diligent prevention, invasions still happen.
-If you feel confident handling the issue yourself, make sure you properly identify the intruder first.
+Of course, even with careful prevention, pests sometimes find their way in.
+If you choose to handle the issue yourself, make sure you correctly identify the intruder first.
 Pest remedies are highly specific—what works for rodents will not work for insects, and vice versa.
-Always read labels carefully and ensure any product you choose is safe for children and pets.
+Always read labels carefully and confirm products are safe for children and pets.

-If you’re unsure, uncomfortable, or unsuccessful, don’t hesitate to call the experts.
-Pest infestations can be stubborn, and professional pest control teams have the tools, training, and experience to eliminate the problem safely and effectively.
+If you’re unsure, uncomfortable, or unsuccessful, don’t hesitate to call a professional.
+Pest infestations can be stubborn, and trained pest control specialists have the tools and experience needed to eliminate problems safely and effectively.